cmclient/3AM/README.md

 - Minimal issues (See the to-do list in the css file)
 - Easy and simple customizability
 - Support for select discord experiments
+- Written with simplicity and understandability in mind

 ### Installation